AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 We’ll also try `Arsenal`, which is simply an ensemble of ROCKET + RidgeClassifierCV classifiers, by default 25 of them.
-The ensemble weighs each classifier according to its built-in crossvalidation accuracy.
+The ensemble weighs the predictions of each classifier according to their built-in crossvalidation accuracies.

 Besides the default ROCKET transformation described above, there are two more variations of the ROCKET transform, MiniRocket and MultiRocket.